scacela/Mario-JApplet/ReadMe.txt

-ReadMe2
+ReadMe
 ------------------------------------------------------------------------
 Sam Cacela
 Villanova University
 ------------------------------------------------------------------------

+Paints an image of Super Mario in the snowy mountains of the Mushroom Kingdom.

-The Art.java project was one of my favorites from my Algorithms and Data Structures course because it was a fun way for me to exercise my creativity and artistry.
+This Applet project was one of my favorites from my Algorithms and Data Structures course because it was a fun way for me to exercise my creativity and artistry.
 Below is a copy of my write-up report for this project.

 ------------------------------------------------------------------------

 Much of the work for this project was accomplished over the weekend of